About DU's Animal Law Program

 Formally launched in 2021, the DU Animal Law Program is founded on a commitment to three ideals.
 First, the law does not adequately protect the lives, interests, and needs of animals.
 Despite a growing body of work documenting the sentience, cognition, and autonomy of animals, non-humans are routinely killed or harmed unnecessarily.
 Second, we believe that attorneys and the law have an important role to play in protecting animals and facilitating a pro-animal social change agenda.
 Third, we believe academics and research should create space to challenge all our assumptions about society and the law’s intersection with animals.
 The creation and dissemination of quality research should catalyze changes in law and policy in the service of protecting animals.

-The DU Animal Law Program is committed to educating the next generation of animal law advocates, and in turn, for those advocates to enhance animal welfare in the United States and around the world for generations to come
+The DU Animal Law Program is committed to educating the next generation of animal law advocates, and in turn, for those advocates to enhance animal protection in the United States and around the world for generations to come

 University of Denver Animal Legal Defense Fund